 Life at Colonial Harvard: The Archaeological Evidence

 Harvard University's 1650 charter founded a multicultural educational setting when it committed the new institution "to the education of the English and Indian Youth of this Country in knowledge and godliness."
-The Harvard Yard Archaeology Project contributes to renewing that commitment.
-This fall, the project’s team will begin its fourth excavation in Harvard Yard, seeking deeper knowledge of seventeenth-century Harvard College and the Native American and English students.
-Join archaeologist, educator, and curator Diana Loren in a presentation of the project's findings to date, including printing type from the first printing press in the British colonies, and a preview of the team’s excavation goals this fall.
+The Harvard Yard Archaeology Project contributes to renewing that commitment by seeking deeper knowledge of seventeenth-century Harvard College and the Native American and English students.
+Join Diana Loren and Patricia Capone in a presentation of the project's findings to date, including printing type from the first printing press in the British colonies and the results of the fourth excavation in Harvard Yard, conducted in 2014.

 Digging Veritas: The Archaeology and History of the Indian College and Student Life at Colonial Harvard, an exhibition at the adjacent Peabody Museum of Archaeology & Ethnology, will be open following the lecture until 9:00 pm.